davidblakneymoore/A-Function-for-Comparing-Multiple-Correlation-Coefficients-From-Independent-Correlations-in-R/README.md

 I'm also indebted to my former advisor, Karl Guillard, for introducing me to this technique and for generally sparking my interest in statistics.

-This function has been cited in a peer-reviewed journal article (Findor et al., 2021).
+This function has been cited in two peer-reviewed journal articles (Chue and Yeo, 2022; Findor et al., 2021).

 <b>Works Cited</b>

+Chue, K.L., and A. Yeo.
+2022.
+Exploring associations of positive relationships and adolescent well-being across cultures.
+Youth Soc.
+00:1-12.

 de Mendiburu, F. 2017. agricolae: Statistical Procedures for Agricultural Research.
 R package version 1.2-8. <https://CRAN.R-project.org/package=agricolae>.